Why Learn to Read a Natal Chart

 Sun — Your Essence

-Your Sun sign is what most people know as their “zodiac sign.”
-The Sun represents your ego, willpower, and life purpose.
+The Sun sign is what most people know as their “zodiac sign.”
+The Sun governs your ego, will, and life purpose.
 It is the core of your personality.

 Moon — Your Emotions

-Your Moon sign shows how you experience emotions, what you need to feel secure, and how you behave in private.
+The Moon sign reveals how you experience emotions, what you need to feel secure, and how you behave when alone.
 This is your “inner self.”

 Ascendant — Your Mask

-The Ascendant (rising sign) is the zodiac sign that was rising on the eastern horizon at the time of your birth.
-It determines your appearance, first impressions, and your style of interacting with the world.
+The Ascendant (rising sign) is the sign rising on the eastern horizon at the moment of birth.
+It defines your appearance, first impressions, and style of interacting with the world.

 Step 2: Understand the Planets

-Each planet symbolizes a specific energy and area of life:
+Each planet symbolizes a specific energy and life area:

 |---|---|---|---|